noahehall/theBookOfNoah/databases/_arrangodb.md

 				- will only be used if
 					- all attributes are present int he search condition all attributes are compared using `==`
-			- can be
-				- unique: no two docs can have the same value
-				- sparse: not all docs will be indexed

 			- types
 				- unique hash indexe
 					- inserting docs with a duplicate key will lead to a unqiue constrint violation